rshow - an interactive previewer for the Radiance system

 description:

-It had been first started by the author at Fraunhofer ISE in 1993 and in Summer 1999 work on it has moved to pab-opto.
-As of 2004, it is been brought up to the current Radiance standard.
-As always, it is publicly available software, distributed as binary code free of charge, copyrighted by the author and usuable by anyone for non-commercial and commercial work.
+It had been released as publicly available software, distributed as binary code free of charge, copyrighted by the author and useable by anyone for non-commercial and commercial work.

-mechanical CAD modell light distribution in Freiburg's Streets
+mechanical CAD model light distribution in Freiburg's Streets

 mechanical part